Taylor Swift’s Top 10 Songs For Healing

 Before I delve in deeper, please know that when it comes to grief, there really is no right or wrong way to heal or move through it.

-But what Taylor Swift does in this song, is really the only thing we have control over when someone has died, which is to remember them.
+But what Taylor Swift does in this song, is really the only thing you have control over when someone has died, which is to remember them.

-It helps us understand how the loss has changed us.
+It helps you understand how the loss has changed your life.

-Remembering is a way to honor our loved one, and keep their memory alive inside of us.
+Remembering is a way to honor your loved one, and keep their memory alive inside of you.

 And remembering is an expression of the love that still exists inside of you.